ziggydale45/final_project/README.md

 # What is it
 boxes that turn round!
 When someone walks in the room, my boxes look at them!

+I've downloaded a motion sensing program, called Motion, to my Raspberry Pi.
+When someone walks into the camera frame, I've used a built in Motion function, called Event On, to turn the block towards that person.
+When the person walks out of the frame, the Event Off function turns the blocks back to their base state.

+The Event On function calls a shell script which, in turn, runs a Python script which activates a serial session and sends a "1" to the Arduino.
+The Arduino interprets the "1" as a high state and turns the servos (on which the blocks are mounted) to a defined position until it recieves a "0".
+To send the "0", Motion behaves in a similar manner.
+When that person leaves the frame, the Event Off function will call a shell script, which then calls a Python script, which sends the "0" via serial to the Arduino.
+Once the "0" is recieved, the Arduino will turn the servos back to their starting position.

+# What is it

+Segmentation Fault

+Serial session not starting unless serial monitor manually opened in Arduino.

+Big Servos not working

 # Printing the Boxes
 [servo mount](https://www.youtube.com/watch?v=YtCwzTg-Wek)